CrawLeyYou/TLauncher-Fax/README.md

 ![](https://user-images.githubusercontent.com/60201017/214714267-e448b691-0b43-4986-9388-9a4801b9d2bd.png)

-   let's talk about downloading modified java, it's still downloading java from their servers but it's not so important
+   let's talk about downloading modified java, firstly it only downloads java if java does not exist in the OS, but it's still downloading java from their servers but it's not so important

    ![](https://user-images.githubusercontent.com/60201017/214714325-8d6dff7e-6cd0-46da-8362-79263e2ca4bd.png)